 It is always best to get a head start!
 We know within the first few days of school which students are actively seeking out attention.
 Often what educators see in their classrooms is that students are acting out to gain a reaction from their teachers or peers.
 In their minds, “negative attention” is better than nothing.

 This is when educators must dig deep into their bag of tricks and start off with showering this student with praise for everything positive that they do.
 Going overboard so that the student doesn’t even have the opportunity to act out is a strategy that can be applied.
 This will be something completely new for the student and throw them for a loop.
 Think of what is going through their mind!
 “Does this teacher really like me?
 Am I able to really do this?
 Did I just do a good job and he/she noticed?”

 Not one negative thought comes about when praise is given and positive attention is obvious.
 We don’t want our positive attention to take a back seat to negative attention.
-Being dramatic, and efficient, with positive recognition in your classroom is a great tool to stop attention-seeking negative behaviors within your classroom.
+Being dramatic, and efficient, with positive recognition is a great tool to stop attention-seeking negative behaviors within your classroom.